mmajewsk/TonicSlamDunk/readme.md

 # 15.10.19
 I won with the loading map problem, the solution is ugly, but workable.
 Have to push changes to osmap as well.

+# 16.10.19
+So I need an access to the localisation from the python API. first lets move the images from the tum_example to be loaded by python Done.
+Now ill move api a bit.